-Greetings: I am so pleased to inform you that Infinity Tomorrow has partnered with GAME-U. The program which is called “Learn to Earn,” identifies eligible individuals that will work as team members with Game U facilitators to help develop educational software for non-profit providers.
+Infinity Tomorrow has partnered with Game-U on an exciting trial program we are calling “Learn to Earn.”
+The program identifies eligible individuals who will work as team members with Game-U facilitators to help develop educational software for non-profit providers.
 Infinity Tomorrow is a non-profit agency with a mission to help college graduates that are diagnosed with ASD succeed at meaningful employment.
-GAME-U trains individuals that are diagnosed with I/DD to learn to develop gaming software with the intent of helping individuals get jobs in this exciting industry.
+Game-U’s Accelerate program trains individuals, including those that are diagnosed with intellectual or developmental disabilities to develop video games and application software with the intent of helping individuals get jobs in this exciting industry.

-“Learn to Earn” is reaching out to you to see if your agency would like educational software developed by GAME-U program participants at no cost to you.
-An example is attached for your reviewhttp://insensify.com/wp-content/uploads/2016/09/QuantumHealth_Export.mp4.
+“Learn to Earn” is seeking non-profits who have an interesting idea for an educational software application related to their mission.
+Two finalists will have their app idea developed by Game-U Accelerate program participants at no cost to their organization.
+An example educational app is attached for your review:

+(http://insensify.com/wp-content/uploads/2016/09/QuantumHealth_Export.mp4).

-Chosen projects must be educational in nature and can be added to your website or used to teach the people you serve new skills.
+Chosen projects must be educational in nature, related to your organization’s mission and can be added to your website or used to teach the people you serve new skills.

+Please note that semifinalists will be asked to talk with the team (via a phone call or web conference) to provide further details about the proposed application’s contents, requirements, your expectations, etc. This will help the team to assess and select appropriate projects.

-If you would like to be considered for the “Learn to Earn” initiative.
-Please complete the form below by 1-2-18.
-In total, three projects will be chosen.
+If you would like to be considered for the “Learn to Earn” initiative, please complete the form below by 1-2-18.
+In total, two projects will be chosen.

 Learn to Earn Proposal Request

 Date: